About

 Program Structure

-Students wishing to participate in GEEP can look at our current program offerings and apply to our curricular (for-credit) and/or co-curricular (not-for-credit) programming, depending on their interest, background, and level of commitment.
+Program offerings for the upcoming 2025/26 school year will be released in early-August.
+Students interested in applying to our program can apply to our curricular (for-credit) and/or co-curricular (not-for-credit) programming, depending on their interest, background, and level of commitment.
 Student project teams will be comprised of 3-5 students.

 Different funding opportunities are available for each program.
 See the funding page here and check out more details under each specific project page.